 Air conditioning cools the air by drawing it from the cockpit or from outside.
 Refrigerant is the key ingredient here.
 This can evaporate at a lower temperature, condense again at higher pressure.
 The air con’s compressor pumps this refrigerant as a vapour under high pressure to the condenser.

 This condenses the refrigerant to a liquid.
 The cold, low pressure refrigerant moves into the evaporator.
 Here it vaporises and in so doing absorbs the heat from the air.
 The moisture too is drawn off at this point.
 Then the refrigerant goes back to the compressor to start its journey again.
+You can add your own refrigerant to a car’s system, although it’s a job probably best carried out by professionals.

 Remember air conditioning uses fuel